Allergy medicine for hives: understanding treatment options

 Hives, also known as urticaria, are raised, itchy welts that can appear suddenly and disappear within hours.
 They often appear as red, swollen bumps and can vary in size and shape.
 Hives are commonly triggered by food allergies, medications, or insect bites.

-See also article Allergy cough: understanding, symptoms, and treatment
+See also article Allergy to xanthan gum: causes, symptoms, and management

 Atopic dermatitis